Set Up Tax Forms for Your Account

 Tax Identity Interview for International Developers

-Even if you are not based in the United States and pay taxes in your own country/region, Amazon still requires that you provide valid taxpayer information.
-You will need to take the Tax Identity Interview to complete either an IRS Form W-8 or Form 8233 for US tax reporting.
-The results of the Tax Identity Interview helps with three things:
+International developers are those based outside US for US tax purposes (non-US person or entity) and outside CA for CA tax purposes (non-resident of CA).
+Even if you are an international developer and pay taxes in your own country/region, Amazon still requires that you provide valid taxpayer information for US and CA. You will need to take the US Tax Identity Interview to complete either an IRS Form W-8 or Form 8233 for US tax reporting and CA tax identity Interview for CA tax reporting.
+The results of the Tax Identity Interview help with four things:

-- Determining if your payments are subject to US tax reporting.
+- Determining if your payments are subject to tax reporting as per US and CA tax regulations.

-- Determining the rate of US tax withholding (if any) applicable to your payments
+- Determining the rate of US or CA tax withholding (if any) applicable to your payments.

 Troubleshooting Your Tax Identity Interview

-If Amazon detects that the information that you submitted in your tax identity interview does not match IRS records, Amazon will email you instructions for updating your tax information.
-If you receive a notification that your tax information is not valid, you will need to retake the tax identity interview and submit valid information within 30 days.
-If you do not supply valid information within this timeframe, your apps will be made unavailable for customers to download and purchase.
+If Amazon detects that the information that you submitted in your tax identity interview does not match with Tax Authorities i.e. US tax information is not matching IRS records or CA tax information is not matching CRA records, Amazon will reject your tax interview.
+You will need to retake the tax identity interview by providing valid tax information, to ensure your apps are available for customers to download and purchase.

-Note that Amazon is only able to determine that the tax information that you supplied does not match IRS records.
+Note that Amazon is only able to determine that the tax information that you supplied does not match US and CA tax authorities' records.
 Amazon does not detect why information is invalid and is unable to report a specific issue or solution for your tax data.
 However, if you need to re-take the tax identity interview, consider some of the most common causes for invalid tax information:

 - Misspelling your name, not including your middle initial or middle name, or entering an incorrect Tax Identification Number (TIN) may cause tax identity information to not match IRS records.